 Blustery weather; icy winds; confused currents and unpredictable changes in wind direction made for a challenging and invigorating walk!

-While walking it struck me that there is much in common between this wintry weather and aspects of interpersonal communication.
+While walking, it struck me that there is much in common between wintry weather and blustery aspects of interpersonal communication.

 - Can you tell which way the wind is blowing?

 - How unpredictable is it?

 - Is it a zephyr or a howling gale?

 - How can you manage the changes from tempest to calm?

 - What steps will you take as you work your way through the changes?

 Being able to notice and respond to people and their changes in state throughout conversations demands skill.